 Celestron is well-regarded as one of the top telescope manufacturers in the world.
-Their wide range of scopes cater to everyone from complete beginners to professional astronomers, and their 1100HD Schmidt-Cassegrain telescope is one of the best professional telescopes on the market, which is why we rated it one of the best professional telescopes of the year.
+Their wide range of scopes cater to everyone from complete beginners to professional astronomers, and their 1100HD Schmidt-Cassegrain telescope is one of the most superb professional telescopes on the market, which is why we rated it one of our top professional telescopes of the year.

 The 1100HD is part of Celestron’s CPC Deluxe line of scopes, which features two other Schmidt-Cassegrain telescopes (SCTs.)
 These smaller SCTs provide 8” and 9.25” respectively.
 While these two telescopes are virtually identical in terms of build quality and performance, the 1100HD is the crown jewel of the line thanks to its larger aperture and effective focal length.

 While the 800HD and 925HD are incredible scopes in their own right, their smaller aperture and focal length mean they won’t provide the level of crispness and clarity when viewing DSOs that you can achieve with the 1100HD.
 For visual observing and astrophotography, the Celestron CPC Deluxe 1100HD is in a league of its own.

 Of course, as a top-of-the-line scope, the 1100HD carries a hefty price tag.
 Discerning astronomers who are ready to step up to a professional SCT like this one should expect to spend just under $4,000 for the scope (today’s price).